Conceptual model: Logical models

 In logic, a model is a type of interpretation under which a particular statement is true.
 Logical models can be broadly divided into ones which only attempt to represent concepts, such as mathematical models; and ones which attempt to represent physical objects, and factual relationships, among which are scientific models.

 Model theory is the study of (classes of) mathematical structures such as groups, fields, graphs, or even universes of set theory, using tools from mathematical logic.
 A system that gives meaning to the sentences of a formal language is called a model for the language.
 If a model for a language moreover satisfies a particular sentence or theory (set of sentences), it is called a model of the sentence or theory.
 Model theory has close ties to algebra and universal algebra.

 Mathematical models

 Mathematical models can take many forms, including but not limited to dynamical systems, statistical models, differential equations, or game theoretic models.
 These and other types of models can overlap, with a given model involving a variety of abstract structures.

-A more comprehensive type of mathematical model uses a linguistic version of category theory to model a given situation.
-Akin to entity-relationship models, custom categories or sketches can be directly translated into database schemas.
-The difference is that logic is replaced by category theory, which brings powerful theorems to bear on the subject of modeling, especially useful for translating between disparate models (as functors between categories).